 Please note: all course fees are subject to review and for the most up to date prices, you should contact the admissions team.

 What is the difference between integrated and modular training?

-FTA’s integrated courses allow you to go from little or no flying experience to a “Frozen ATPL” in approximately 14 months.
-Our Flight Deck Programmes are full-time with some, or the entirety of the training completed at our base at Brighton City Airport, UK.
-We have two options for those that want to complete their pilot training full-time:
+Our integrated course costs £77,950 and allows you to go from little or no flying experience to a “Frozen ATPL” in approximately 14-18 months.
+This programme is full-time and the entirety of the training completed at our base at Brighton City Airport, UK.

 At FTA we recognise that not everyone can complete their training full-time.
 Our modular courses enable students to complete training around their lifestyle or other commitments.